-Know where your ‘locus of control’ is
+Using your power well to manage your health means knowing where your ‘locus of control’ is

 ‘Locus of control’ refers to the extent to which a person believes the outcome of their own behaviour is due to their decisions, choices, abilities, actions, personal characteristics, etc. versus it being due to others’ actions, behaviours, thoughts, etc., fate, luck or chance (Rotter, 1966).